 Originally, Harm possessed superhuman strength, speed, and reflexes.
 The exact limits of these abilities are unknown but he was able to hold his own against Superboy and Wonder Girl briefly.

-He wielded a customized sword that contained a miniature chemical sprayer that was loaded with a knock-out chemical that was able to neutralize Superboy and he also drove a customized car that was armored, faster than conventional vehicles, and could deploy a grappling hook.
+He wielded a customized sword that contained a miniature chemical sprayer that was loaded with a knock-out chemical able to neutralize Superboy and drove a customized car that was armored, faster than conventional vehicles, and could deploy a grappling hook.

 He demonstrated extraordinary fighting skills in both hand to hand combat and swordsmanship.